ipfs/kubo/protocol-spec.md

 On Failure:

-Value is the multiaddr of a node who is closer to the requested value
+Peers will contain a list of peers closer to the requested key

 ### Add Provider
 Type Value: 2